 Develop an individualized Transition plan for each Child and assist the Child, from the time of SAL admission, to prepare for Transition out of the program and into adulthood.

-Abide by the Agency’s No Reject, No Eject policy.
+Accept all referrals and provide contracted services on a No Reject, No Eject basis.

 Maintain all required licensures, certifications, or approvals.

-In response to this RFP Bidders may choose to bid on one or more services (FGCS, CWES, and/or SAL) in one or more Service Areas and must be able to articulate how they will collaborate with fellow service providers across the CISR array of services.
+In response to this RFP Bidders may choose to bid on one or more services (FGCS, CWES, and/or SAL) in one or more Service Areas and must be able to articulate how they will collaborate with service providers across the CISR array of services.
 Bids may be submitted for:

 One service (CWES, FGCS, or SAL) in one Service Area;